-In the 2016/17 tax year, when calculating your taxable income you can continue to deduct most costs from rental income.
+In the 2016/17 tax year, when calculating your taxable income you could continue to deduct most costs from rental income.
 Allowable costs include mortgage interest, but exclude capital costs such as improvements and any capital repayment element of your mortgage payments.

 Under the new rules, you can no longer deduct finance costs (such as mortgage interest, mortgage arrangement fees, interest on loans to purchase furnishings) from rental income when calculating your taxable income.
 Instead, you'll get the basic rate (currently 20%) deduction of these costs from your tax liability.

 This may mean some of your income moves into a higher tax band, as your taxable income could increase.
 Further information on these upcoming changes can be found on GOV.UK.